OxfordIonTrapGroup/ndscan/README.md

 To get started with `ndscan`, first prepare a Python 3.10+ environment with ARTIQ as usual (Nix, Poetry or some form of virtualenv is recommended).
-**This development version (`master` branch) depends on a recent ARTIQ 8 version (yet unreleased) due to backwards-incompatible changes in the latter.
-If you still need to use an older ARTIQ version, please see the [release-0.3](https://github.com/OxfordIonTrapGroup/ndscan/tree/release-0.3) branch instead.**
+**This development version (`master` branch) depends on ARTIQ 8+ due to backwards-incompatible changes in ARTIQ's APIs.
+If you still need to use an older ARTIQ version, please see the [release-0.3](https://github.com/OxfordIonTrapGroup/ndscan/tree/release-0.3) branch instead** (or be prepared to resolve some issues yourself by selectively reverting a few changes).

 Once your environment is set up, install this package.
 For example, to use `ndscan` directly from the Git checkout without directly using the